I’m thrilled to invite you to participate in Canada’s 9th Canadian EdTech Innovation Summit — “Designing Sustainable Learning Environments.”

 7:30AM - 8:30AM

-Registration and Check-in will be located at the in the School of Management and Innovation building rotunda.
+Registration and Check-in will be located in the main atrium (Rotunda) in the innovation complex.

 Please have your digital or physical copy of your EventBrite Ticket ready!